slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ### Provenance Distribution

-The package ecosystems MUST distribute provenance for the packages they distribute.
+The package ecosystems MUST distribute provenance for the artifacts they distribute if provided by the producer.

 ## Consumer